Larsvanderlaan/causalGLM-depreciated-/README.md

 ## Targeted learning for robust efficient inference using machine-learning

-Targeted learning is a general framework for using machine-learning in real-world settings to estimate causal parameters and obtain efficient inference.
+Targeted learning is a general framework for using machine-learning to estimate causal parameters and obtain efficient inference.
 Targeted learning works by first estimating the data-generating distribution and conditional mean functions using nonparametric possibly black-box machine-learning, and then performing a targeted bias correction to obtain correct inference (targeted maximum likelihood estimation).

 Targeted maximum likelihood estimation (TMLE) is a generalization of the well-known maximum likelihood estimation framework that allows for inference even when using machine-learning and variable selection procedures.

 ### Data-structure
-All functions utilize the data-structure (W,A,Y) where
+All implemented functions utilize the data-structure (W,A,Y) where
-1. "W = (W_1,W_2,W_3,...)" represents a vector of baseline variables/covariates/confounders for which to adjust (passed as a named matrix or data.frame)
+1. "W = (W_1,W_2,W_3,...)" is a matrix of baseline variables/covariates/confounders for which to adjust (passed as a named matrix or data.frame)
-2. "A" represents a binary treatment or exposure assignment whose effect on the outcome we are interested in.
+2. "A" is a binary treatment or exposure assignment vector whose effect on the outcome we are interested in.
-3. "Y" is an arbitrary outcome.
+3. "Y" is an arbitrary outcome vector.

 ### Conditional average treatment effects (CATE) with "spCATE"
 "spCATE" implements causal linear regression for additive treatment effects.